 Lensbirdie & her Lensbabies

 Birgit 2024Hi there, I am Birgit.
 The moniker for this photoblog—”Lensbirdie”—came naturally, having been called birdie for more than half my life and being a shutterbug for nearly as long.
-I live in southern Norway with my longtime partner and two young adult sons.
+I live in southern Norway with my longtime partner and two adult sons.
 I work as an in-house graphic designer at a large multidisciplinary consultancy.
 Photography has been my main hobby for well over 20 years.

 I purchased my first Composer, half on impulse, during a lunch break in the fall of 2010.
 It came with the Double Glass optic and the default aperture disk set.
 I must admit that I struggled quite a bit at first — finding a balance between the right amount of focus and blur — but I never considered giving up.
 Some strive for perfection in their photography, while I resonate deeper with images that some would consider imperfect — and, as such, perhaps closer to reality than the technically perfect ones.
 Lensbaby’s magical bent and blurry look is spot on for my life experience and photography style.